radiantearth/stac-api-spec/item-search/README.md

 ## Extensions

 These extensions provide additional functionality that enhances the core item search.
-All are specified as [fragments](../fragments), as they are re-used by other extensions.
-The below conformance classes are used to indicate that the `search` endpoint can make use of them.
+All are specified as [fragments](../fragments), as they are re-used by other extensions STAC API's that offer the following capabilities at the `search` endpoint must include the relevant **conformance URI** in the `conformsTo` response at the root (`/`) landing page, to indicate to clients that they will respond properly to requests from clients.

 ### Fields